 Rent is in arrears once the contractual date for payment has passed irrespective of whether rent is due in advance or in arrear.
 Regulation 95 of the 2006 Regulations refers to a liability to pay rent and the liability in this case is to pay rent in advance

 Thanks Judge CJ Jones, for bringing sanity into back into the matter.
+The government seems to have taken heed of that ruling - Hallelujah!!
+Sanity has finally prevailed.

 The Department of Work and Pensions now agrees that, when a tenant has already skipped payment of one month’s rent, the landlord can claim the arrears on the day after the second monthly payment is missed.